smith-jj/javascript-challenge/README.md

 # javascript-challenge
-Repo to Bootcamp Unit 14 | Assignment - JavaScript and DOM Manipulation
+Repo for Bootcamp Unit 14 | Assignment - JavaScript and DOM Manipulation